 With the Factory's recent release of the Magnus Pro X2 we can now deliver a more economical device to those who can begin their journey as an EquiPulse Equine PEMF Technician.
 We've bundled the Magnus Pro X2 with two delivery loops and the newest addition to our family of accessories, the Hoof Pro Kit.
 The entire bundle, including training and our business/marketing package, is yours for $16,625.

 If you have 2 years of business history and good to excellent credit, this system can be delivered with $0 out of pocket and a $350 (give or take) in monthly payments.
 You will own the device and all accessories at the end of the the finance term.

 What's included along with your purchase?

-A Magnus Pro X2 PEMF Device - Safety Certified, the X2 is a dual output device (two seperate devices in one) with a 1 through 5 incremental intensity setting.
+A Magnus Pro X2 PEMF Device - Safety Certified, and FEI Compliant the X2 is a dual output device (two separate devices in one) with a 1 through 5 incremental intensity setting.
 Settings (per output) include a 5 and 10 minute timer, with high -frequency, low-powered conditioning cycles and high-powered, multi-frequency cycle for injuries and respective rehabilitation requirements.